 Coconut Tree Hill, like the Swing in Dalawella Beach, is one of the prettiest, very Instagram-worthy spots in the south.
 It is situated at the end of Mirissa Beach.
 It is a hill completely covered with coconut trees overlooking the ocean.

 Head there early morning if you want to skip the crowd.

 >> READ: BEST THINGS TO SEE IN MIRISSA

 Our favorite beach in Mirissa is Secret Beach.
 At this hidden gem, you will have a stunning beach almost to yourself.
 There is a small bar/restaurant serving simple food as well so you don’t have to worry about bringing your own lunch.

 Although the beach is named “Secret Beach”, it is actually not so secret anymore.
 There are many signs showing the direction of the beach.
-It was perhaps still a secret many years ago for locals.
-But today, it is a well known spots in Mirissa.
-There is even a google map pin here.
+There is even a Google map pin here.

 9. Go Whales watching in Mirissa